gnanasai5111/DS-450/Java/README.md

   > In Java, class name should match with the file name and it should be in upper case letter.
   > The entry point of java programs is **main()** method and it is place where program starts its execution.
-  > Java compiler or Java virtual machine looks for main() method when we execute the program
+  > Java compiler or Java virtual machine looks for main() method when we execute the program ->public is an Access modiflier and static is non access modifier ,you dont have to create an object to access static methods,You can
+    directly access them and void is a keyword and it specifies method is not returning any value ->String[] args  -It stores command line arguments Ex:javac Main.java
+    // java Main 1 2 3
+   ->System is a built-in class and that contains output to display and println() method to print on the screen.

 ## Access Modifier